justinjiajia/bigdata_lab/spark_submit_code.md

 - `source "$(dirname "$0")"/find-spark-home`: `source` is a builtin command of the Bash shell.
 It reads and executes the code from *find-spark-home* under the same directory as *spark-submit* [$(dirname "$0")"/find-spark-home](https://stackoverflow.com/questions/54228196/bash-script-trying-to-get-path-of-script)

 - `exec "${SPARK_HOME}"/bin/spark-class org.apache.spark.deploy.SparkSubmit "$@"`: `exec` is a builtin command of the Bash shell.
-It allows us to execute a command that completely replaces the current process. `$@` refers to all of a shell script's command-line arguments.
+It allows us to execute a command that completely replaces the current process. "$@" represents all the arguments passed to spark-submit.

     <br>